 - Leasing Results – Why not talk to every client that you have helped with leasing challenges in the last few years about property management?
 A successful leasing transaction is an opportunity for managing in the future.

-- Referrals – Don’t forget to ask your current clients for referrals to others that they know have a property interest.
+- Referrals – Don’t forget to ask your current clients for referrals to others that they know now and may have a property interest.
 Typically most property investors know a few other people of similar interest.
 There are relationships in the investment community that can be explored for referral opportunities.

 - Industry Professionals – Get to know industry related professionals such as accountants, financial advisors, and property solicitors.
 They all will have groups of clients with property portfolios.
 A strong and trusting business relationship with an industry professional can lead to many property management opportunities.